 Other opportunities are available through the special deer and elk permit drawings in this pamphlet.
 Accessible duck and goose blinds are located around the state on private, state, and federal lands.
 Each regional office has ADA opportunities and accessible facilities located within its district.
 They can help you with your hunting prospects for that specific area.

-The Private Lands Hunting Access Program provides hunting access to 1.3 million acres of private land.
-Properties enrolled in the Feel Free to Hunt, Register to Hunt, and Hunt by Written Permission programs can be found at: wdfw.wa.gov/hunting/ locations/private-lands
+The Private Lands Access Program provides hunting access to 1.5 million acres of private land.
+Enrolled properties can be found at: wdfw.wa.gov/ hunting/locations/private-lands